-There’s a big difference between a company that can generate profit and one that can generate profit efficiently.
-If you’re a shareholder, you want your investment to go further, which means choosing companies that know how to generate profit efficiently.
+There’s a big difference between a company that generates profit and one that generates profit efficiently.
+As a shareholder, you want your investment to go further.
+Which means choosing companies that generate profit efficiently.
 To measure this, you need to look at a business’ return on equity (ROE).

 ROE is a way of measuring how much profit a company generates with the money shareholders invest in it.
 It’s calculated by dividing net income by shareholder equity.
-Companies that use shareholder dollars to produce higher profits will have higher return on equity—and thus, will attract more investors.
-ROE is one of the best measures of a corporation’s profitability, and it’s a metric every investor should measure before making the decision to open a position.
+Companies that use shareholder dollars to produce higher profits will have higher ROE.
+And thus, will attract more investors.
+ROE is one of the best measures of a corporation’s profitability.
+It’s a metric every investor should consider before making the decision to open a position.

 How to Calculate Return on Equity

-Like most other profitability metrics, return on equity is a simple matter of division.
-To calculate ROE, simply divide net income by shareholder equity:
+Like most other profitability metrics, return on equity uses simple division.
+To calculate ROE, divide net income by shareholder equity:

 Return on Equity = Net Income / Shareholder Equity

-Remember that as a bottom-line number, net income accounts for all expenses and taxes paid out by the company for the given period.
+Net income accounts for all expenses and taxes paid out by the company for the given period.
 The shareholder equity calculation comes from the beginning of the period.
-Investors looking for these figures will find net income on a company’s income statement and shareholder equity figures on the balance sheet.
+Net income is on a company’s income statement.
+While shareholder equity figures are on the balance sheet.